ultraviolet-21/fit-bot/README.md

 # Tools Used:
 I coded this entire project using Python 3.11.
 I used Python's third-party telegram library to set up the application, send messages, and wait for a response.
 In addition, I used built-in libraries like json, datetime, and logging.
 The project requires a virtual environment to run.
 (Bot link: https://t.me/Fitness288Bot)

+# How to Set Up:
+The link to the bot is https://t.me/Fitness288Bot.
+If you have a Telegram account, click on that, and then click "Start Bot."
+You can start a conversation with the bot by typing /start.
+Then, you will need to obtain your chat id.
+You can do this by typing https://api.telegram.org/bot7518139033:AAH75ac4lJmvoFLigs4A23LlTuCQXQVMTj4/getUpdates in a browser, and then sending a message to the bot.
+The chat id will then be visible on your browser.
+Set CHAT_ID to this, and then you are ready to receive messages!

 # Example Workflow:
 1. At a given time (default: midnight Pacific Time), the user receives a message with a randomly selected workout.
 2. Any time during the day, the user can complete the workout.
 Upon completion, the user must reply to the message.